This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Brachial plexus injuries occur in newborns when complications during delivery stretch or tear the nerves that control the arms.
+Brachial plexus injuries occur in newborns when complications during delivery damage nerves that control movement and sensation in the arms.
 Brachial plexus injury symptoms include numbness, weakness, tingling, or paralysis in the arm.

-How Brachial Plexus Injuries Occur
+About Brachial Plexus Birth Injuries

-The brachial plexus is a bundle of five major nerves that originate in the spinal cord, run through the neck, and then attach to smaller nerves in the arm.
+The brachial plexus is a bundle of five nerves that originate in the spinal cord, run through the neck, and then attach to smaller nerves in the arm.

 Get Matched with a Leading Birth Injury Attorney in Your Area